Ryan Jeffers Player Props: Twins vs. Nationals

 Ryan Jeffers At The Plate

-- Jeffers has a double, a triple, a home run and three walks while batting .286.
+- Jeffers has two doubles, a triple, a home run and three walks while hitting .292.

-- This year, Jeffers has totaled at least one hit in four of seven games (57.1%), and had multiple hits twice.
+- In five of eight games this year (62.5%), Jeffers has reached safely via hit, and that includes multiple hits twice.

-- He has scored at least one run three times this year (42.9%), including one multi-run game.
+- He has scored at least one run four times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.